neuroccm/neuroccm.github.io/initiatives.md

 **Medical Education – [torontocriticalcare.org](http://www.torontocriticalcare.org/) - Sr Resident and Fellow education in the intensive care unit at University of Toronto**

 Based on positive reception and uptake by users at Western and the increasing utilization of mobile devices for content consumption in medical education (and life in general!), we developed the Educational portal for the Interdepartmental Division of Critical Care at the University of Toronto.
-This website is being used for ICU Sr residents and clinical fellows for educational use and organization by the program.
+This website is being used by ICU Sr residents and clinical fellows for educational use and organization of the program.

 **Extubation Pathway – [extubate](http://extubate.ecriticalcare.org/)**